TL;DR:

 In summary, trading ads through an ad exchange platform helps advertisers:

-- Have total control over the bidding process, from behavioral profiling, price settings, and setting budget pacing options to choosing targeting options and bidding capabilities;
+- Have total control over the bidding process, from behavioral profiling and price settings to budget pacing options and targeting and bidding capabilities.

-- Calibrate the frequency by which the same user sees an ad;
+- Calibrate the frequency at which the same user sees an ad.

 - If needed, blacklist a particular audience or website.